 The benefit provisions stated in the previous paragraphs of this section are current provisions and apply to active Plan participants.
-Vested, terminated employees who are entitled to benefits but are not yet receiving them are bound by the provisions in effect at the time they last terminated their public service.

 PERA issues a publicly available financial report that includes financial statements and required supplementary information for GERF.
 That report may be obtained on the Internet at www.mnpera.org, by writing PERA at 60 Empire Drive, #200, St. Paul, Minnesota 55103-2088 or by calling (651) 296-7460 or (800) 652-9026.